cybercongress/cybercongress/site/content/post/game-of-links.md

 CYB tokens will be distributed to the top 1000 CID proportionally to their ranks.

-In case 300,000 ATOMs are donated the ratio of rank CID in top 1000 and the sum of all ranks at top 1000 CIDs multiplied by max CYBs allocated for relevance discipline.
+In the case that 300,000 ATOMs are donated, rank ratios of the top 1000 CIDs and the sum of all of their ranks, are multiplied by max CYBs allocated for the relevance discipline.

 Then these rewards will be distributed between the 10 Masters in order of submitting links in accordance to the [power law](https://en.wikipedia.org/wiki/Power_law):